Peshwari Naan Recipe

 I often talk about my mom’s recipe booklets on this blog, which she made from magazine cuttings.
 I keep referring to them and often find interesting recipes to try.
 This Peshwari Naan recipe is also a find from one of those.

 The recipe sounded very interesting and unique, so I decided to try it.
-I used my tried and tested naan bread dough recipe and made the filling as per the booklet.
+I used my tried-and-tested naan bread dough recipe and made the filling as per the booklet.
 These Peshwari naan turned out fabulous, so I made them again to share the recipe with you all.
 Do try!

 About Peshwari Naan